William John Macleay

 Sir William John Macleay (13 June 1820 – 7 December 1891) was a Scottish-Australian politician, naturalist, zoologist, and herpetologist.

 Early life

 Macleay was born at Wick, Caithness, Scotland, second son of Kenneth Macleay of Keiss and his wife Barbara, née Horne.
-Macleay was educated at the Edinburgh Academy 1834–1836 and then to studied medicine at the University of Edinburgh; but when he was 18 years old his widowed mother died, and he decided to go to Australia with his cousin, William Sharp MacLeay.
-They arrived at Sydney in March 1839 on HMS Royal George.
-William Macleay took up land at first near Goulburn, and afterwards on the Murrumbidgee River.
+Macleay was educated at the Edinburgh Academy 1834–1836 and then to studied medicine at the University of Edinburgh.
+After his mother died, he moved to Australia with his cousin, William Sharp Macleay.
+The two first settled by Goulburn and then near the Murrumbidgee River.

 He is noted as the last of the naturalists in a family active in this field; his uncle was Alexander Macleay, Colonial Secretary of New South Wales from 1826 to 1836, and a member and fellow of societies concerned with the flora and fauna of the empire's colonies.

 Political career

 On 1 March 1855 Macleay was elected to the old Legislative Council as member for the Lachlan and Lower Darling Pastoral District.
 After responsible government, on 19 April 1856 Macleay was elected to the Legislative Assembly for the Lachlan and Lower Darling serving until 11 April 1859.
 From 1860 to 1874 he represented Murrumbidgee in the Assembly.